emersonf/soep-variable-resolver/README.md

 To compile the code, you'll need JDK 8.

 Simply run `./gradlew build` from a terminal.
-The application will be created in the `build/libs/soep-variable-resolver-0.1.jar` file.
+The application will be created in the `build/libs/soep-variable-resolver-<version number>.jar` file.
 Please note that there are two JARs in that directory, you'll need the larger one, not the one with the `-plain` suffix.

 # Modifying